kurganpsp/personal-website/Introduction_to_Threejs.md

         roughness: 0.55,
     });
 ```
+StandardMaterial.png
 https://codepen.io/BretCameron/pen/gOYqPMv

 This is definitely the most realistic result but bear in mind that it is more resource-intensive.
-The materials discussed above are the ones I’ve encountered most commonly, but to see what other options are available, head over to the docs.
+The materials discussed above are the ones I’ve encountered most commonly, but to see what other options are available, [head over to the docs](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene).

 # Loaders
 As we’ve discussed, it’s possible to manually define the geometry of your meshes.
 However, in practice, many people will often prefer to import their geometries from 3D files.
 Luckily, Three.js has plenty of supported loaders, covering most of the major 3D file formats.

-The basic ObjectLoader loads a JSON resource, using the JSON Object/Scene format.
+The basic *ObjectLoader* loads a JSON resource, using the [JSON Object/Scene format](https://github.com/mrdoob/three.js/wiki/JSON-Object-Scene-format-4).
 But most loaders need to be imported manually.
-You can find a list of supported loaders in this GitHub directory, and import them like so, using the GitHub file path.
+You can find a list of supported loaders in [this GitHub directory](https://github.com/mrdoob/three.js/tree/master/examples/jsm/loaders), and import them like so, using the GitHub file path.
 Here are imports for several common formats:

 ```js
     // GLTF